 While the number of total mobile connections may sound impressive, it still doesn’t reveal the total number of mobile users in the world.
 From the perspective of mobile ecommerce trends, this figure is far more important.
 According to estimates from 2020, around 66.7% of the world’s population are mobile users.
 This figure is slightly bigger than two-thirds of the entire humankind.

-Mobile commerce sales are already at 49%, which is almost half of the total market share.
-According to experts’ predictions, m-commerce will account for 53.9% of all online sales by 2021.
-In other words, the world of ecommerce will become predominantly mobile.
+Mobile commerce sales were already at 70.4% in 2020, which is almost three-quarters of the total market share.
+According to experts’ predictions, m-commerce will account for 72.9% of all online sales by the end of 2021.
+In other words, the world of ecommerce is predominantly mobile.

 Previously, we’ve talked about the number of mobile devices in the world and the number of unique mobile users.
 Still, it’s important to check how many of these users are actually active.
 According to m-commerce statistics from 2019, it seems that 63.4% of people accessed the internet via a mobile device in 2019.
 This would make the discrepancy between the number of unique users (66.7%) and the number of active users relatively low.